 Solar photovoltaic (PV) installations have never been more affordable than they are today.
-But the Solar Investment Tax Credit (ITC) makes installing solar PV panels an even more affordable energy option by offering a dollar-for-dollar reduction in tax liability, equal to 30% of the total cost of eligible solar PV systems.
+But the Solar Investment Tax Credit (ITC) makes installing solar PV panels an even more affordable energy option by offering a dollar-for-dollar reduction in tax liability, currently equal to 26% of the total cost of eligible solar PV systems.

 It is therefore critical to ensure that your business qualifies to leverage the ITC.
 Why pay full price for your solar PV system when the federal government is providing a solution to reduce your upfront costs and speed up your payback period?
-Plan your 2019 budget to include installing solar power so you can claim the highest amount of the ITC before it is scheduled to begin ramping down.
+Plan your budget to include installing solar power so you can claim the highest amount of the ITC before it is scheduled to ramp down.
 Follow our simple checklist to ensure your solar PV system qualifies.

 You must meet this criteria: